zs7779/TinyTwitter/README.md

 Try the demo at https://tinytwitter.zhaosean.com/ (Sign up doesn't require real email)

-If you'd like to run this code on your computer, clone this directory (check out the green "Code" button), and go to it in the command line `cd <repository path>`.
+If you'd like to run this code on your computer, clone this repository, and go to it in the command line `cd <repository path>`.
 I recommend using [Docker](https://docs.docker.com/engine/install/) to test run this code.
 If you decided to use Docker, use the following commands to get the site running:
 ```
 docker build -t tinytwitter .